Catholic Women’s Leadership to Advance the Common Good

 Location:

-Copley Hall Map
+Copley Hall Formal Lounge Map

-This dialogue—just one day after International Women’s Day—will highlight the remarkable work Catholic women are doing around the world to promote the common good, as well as the opportunities ahead to continue to advance women’s leadership in the Church.
+This dialogue—just one day after International Women’s Day—highlighted the remarkable work Catholic women are doing around the world to promote the common good, as well as the opportunities ahead to continue to advance women’s leadership in the Church.
 Women lead major social service organizations, hospital systems, and educational institutions.
 They have leading roles in dioceses large and small, and in countless parishes and organizations across the United States.
 They are scholars, business leaders, policymakers, legislators, journalists, activists, and advocates for the principles of Catholic social teaching.
 Yet as the Church has recently acknowledged, women still “encounter obstacles in obtaining a fuller recognition of their charisms, vocation, and place in all the various areas of the Church’s life.”
-This dialogue will bring together Catholic women leaders to discuss how the Church can better acknowledge the richness of women’s current and future contributions to advance the common good.
+This dialogue brought together Catholic women leaders to discuss how the Church can better acknowledge the richness of women’s current and future contributions to advance the common good.